OMG I CAN’T THINK OF WHAT TO WRITE!!!!!!

 We all say it.
 Truth is, it’s not that you can’t think of what to write – you don’t want to think of what to write.
 Every day you’re bombarded by potential ideas for articles and blog posts.
 Here are a few I’ve used time and again:

 - Brag about yourself.
 It’s perfectly OK, once in a while, to explain why you’re so damned great.
-The trick is to back it up with hard facts, and use the example to teach.
-My article about StumbleUpon is a damned great example.
+The trick is to back it up with hard facts and use the example to teach.
 That’s a joke.
 Sort of.

 - Review a bunch of related posts/sites.
 Smashing Magazine has turned this into an art form.
 They don’t just list stuff – they list it and explain specifically what you can learn from it.
 Every article is one fantastic example after another.

 - Point out your own mistakes.
 Then prevent them.
 I’m an endless font of mistakes.
 Writing about how I made them, and how I’ll try to avoid them in the future, could keep me busy for years.
 You’re probably more perfect than I am, but give it a shot.

 - Make a list of lessons you’ve learned.
 This is as helpful for you as it is for your readers.
 It still works great though.

 - Make a list of things you hate.
 This one only works if you’ve grown up cynical and sarcastic.
 If it has, though, you’re set, lemme tell ya.
 I write lists of marketing practices that piss me off,

 - Make a list of things you love.
 Write down things people do that you like.
 What’s your best customer?
 Who do you most like working with?
 Why?
 List it all, and you’ve got a great article.